 L.A.
 County’s greatest strength and resource is its diversity.
 No single place or voice can encapsulate Greater L.A.’s history, from its triumphs to its struggles.
 When we confront our past in the world around us, every layer of history matters.

 The board and staff of the L.A.
 Conservancy are Angelenos.
 We love our communities, and our stories are L.A. stories too.
-As we enter a new era in our nation’s history, we’d like to hear from you.
 Tell us which places are important to you, and what stories you want recognized and preserved for future generations.
-We encourage you to ask new questions about your city, and seek out and experience someone else’s L.A.
+We encourage you to ask new questions about your city and seek out and experience someone else’s L.A.

 Send us an email (firstname.lastname@example.org) or tweet at us (@laconservancy, #LAStoryhood) and let us know how we are doing at recognizing and preserving a more inclusive version of L.A.’s history.
 Share your journey to learn more about your city and neighbors.